GitG0/Timesheet-Calculator/README.md

-#Needs to be manually run at the start of your pay period (Sunday bi-weekly in my case)
+# Run at the start of your pay period (Sunday bi-weekly in my case)
+`py timesheetCalculator.py`

 Can be used with .ics files or .ics URL's

-`py timesheetCalculator.py`

-#TODO
+# TODO
 - Set and account for break durations
 - Have input for hourly rate
 - Allow for section to add hours that were picked up